MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 Double Key Encryption for Microsoft 365 comes with Microsoft 365 E5 and Office 365 E5.
 If you don’t have a Microsoft 365 E5 license, you can sign up for a [trial](https://aka.ms/M365E5ComplianceTrial).
 For more information about these licenses, see [Microsoft 365 licensing guidance for security & compliance](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).

-**Office Insider** To use the public preview, you must be a member of the Office Insider program.
+**Office Insider**.
+To use DKE, you must be a member of the Office Insider program.
 To join Office Insider, go to [https://insider.office.com](https://insider.office.com).
 Once you're a member, prepare your environment to deploy Office Insider builds by choosing the right deployment method for your organization.
 For instructions, see [Getting started on deploying Office Insider builds](https://insider.office.com/business/deploy).

 **Azure Information Protection**.
 DKE works with sensitivity labels and requires Azure Information Protection.